Writing a Scope of Work (SOW) for a website

 To learn more about building a Creative Brief, take a look at some of these articles:

-Once you have a creative brief and you start building your scope of work, BrainLeaf comes in.
+Once you have a creative brief, you can start building your scope of work.
 For a website, especially a smaller one, the following areas should be listed in the Scope of Work.

 - Project setup – getting ready to build the system